Emergency Boiler Repair and Installation Guide, Costs & Timeline

 How quickly does a landlord have to fix a boiler?

 If your boiler requires emergency repairs — i.e. you’ve got no heating or hot water — your landlord is required to fix the appliance within 24 hours of being notified.
+Most landlords have a boiler cover plan for such emergencies, in which case you shouldn’t have to wait long to get the boiler up and running again.

 However, note that the landlord is only responsible for repairing the appliance if you didn’t cause it to break; for example, if you attempted to make changes to, or replace the boiler components, the responsibility for repairing any consequent damage would fall on your shoulders.